 start menu, tab Users and deactivate the option Users must enter a

 user name and password to use this computer.
-In the next windows, specify
+In the next window, specify

-the user account name and the password of the account to be used to logon
+the user account name and the password of the account to be logged on

 automatically.